 Enrollment verification letters confirm that a student is or was enrolled at Babson and are often required for health insurance and loan deferment purposes.
 Degree verification letters confirm that a student graduated from Babson and are often used for visa and employment purposes.

-Currently enrolled students may submit an enrollment verification request through the Babson Portal.
-Log into Portal and click Enrollment Verification, which is located under the Smart Tools section.
+Currently enrolled students may submit an enrollment verification request through the Babson Hub.

 Venezuelan students who require a CADIVI letter should complete the CADIVI Letter Request Form.

-Requests via Postal Mail, Fax, In-Person, or Email
+Requests via Postal Mail, Fax, Email, or In-Person